Belmore - Belfield

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 94 active stops operating in Belmore-Belfield area, all of which are bus stops.
-These stops are served by 41 distinct routes that collectively facilitate 6,619 weekly passenger trips.
-The transport accessibility is rated excellent with residents typically located 136 meters from the nearest stop.
+Transport analysis shows 94 active transport stops operating within Belmore-Belfield area.
+These are served by 41 bus routes, providing a total of 6,619 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 136 meters from the nearest stop.

-Service frequency averages 945 trips per day across all routes, translating to approximately 70 weekly trips per individual stop.
+Service frequency averages 945 trips per day across all routes, equating to approximately 70 weekly trips per individual stop.

 Frequently Asked Questions - Transport